When to Euthanize a Dog with Tracheal Collapse?

 There are other factors that can increase the risk of a dog developing this condition, including:

-- Certain toy breeds of dogs are prone to developing this condition
+- Certain toy or small breed dogs are prone to developing this condition

 - Yorkshire Terriers